lifeisstillgood/softwaremind/docs/conceptchapters/_history.rst

 Yes there were difficulties getting sufficient resources to build the bombe, that cracking the Enigma code was always a struggle, but a struggle not against pompous Admirals, but against mathematics itself.
 Fmously, a letter to Churchill solved most of the resource problems ("give them whatever they need" was the reply), but the enemy remained building a machine to take on nature.

 The Bombe and Colosusss, both used to break German ciphers, were *electro-mechanical*.
-That is they lierally moved wires withing themselves (the famous round dials) hunting for one combination of wires that did *not* carry current (the idea being that flaws in the encryption meant that certain rotor settings were impossible
+That is they lierally moved wires withing themselves (the famous round dials) hunting for one combination of wires that did *not* carry current.
+It was much like brute forcing).

-(appenix A goes into great detail on how Enigma was broken, and Appenxidx B into the design of ACE, the first stored program coputers.
+(appenix A goes into great detail on how Enigma was broken, and Appenxidx B into the design of ACE, the first stored program coputers.)

-I find hat .
+This is a side note on the value of organisations that throw off enough money to afford R&D. States and others.
+We now are a century from the initial R&D of nuclear energy, quantum mechaics, computing and the ROI on those investments are off the scale.
+It might be worth diving inot Home Chain Radar, Proximity fuses and so on.

 (worth dicussing the home chain radar, bletchly as examples of what UK was supremely good at - organisation on massive Stae scale.
 Something the spark travelled to USA with).

-Turing built electronic machines (crib - a plaintext we can assume is in the cipher.
-As such we can eleimnate many positions (the not ciphering to oneself).
-Then the bombe is used to try all positions possible to get letter E to D and z to R If some of those positions collide we eliinate those, and so on and so on.)
+What was Turing's two big ideas.
+The first is that software can *think* - that is learn and adapt its own programming so that it can change.
+The Bombe was a calculating machine, but it only did one thing.
+The instructions that made the were built in and could not be changed except y outside humad

-Turig forsaw software as solution to thinking
+During the war and afterwarda at Machester, he worked on designing a 'stored program machine" - that Turig forsaw software as solution to thinking

 I am still sticking with my "software as a form of literacy" concept.
 But just as literacy was not possible without some form of mark-making technology (from clay and stick, to ink and pulp) literacy itself "transcends" the technology, but cannot exist without it - a virtual and real life split perhaps.